MitMaro/eslint-config-mitmaro/README.md

 1. `npm install --save-dev eslint-config-mitmaro eslint-plugin-strict-newline eslint`
 2. add `"extends": "mitmaro/mocha"` to your `.eslintrc`

+## Versioning

+This project follows as closely as possible [Semantic Versioning](http://semver.org/).
+A MAJOR change would be caused by including a rule that could cause a passing code base to fail.
+A MINOR change is a modification or removal of a rule that would not cause existing passing code to fail.
+A PATCH would be any fix that doesn't cause any changes to rules.

 ## Contributing

 Add new rule definitions under the files located in `rules` ensuring to keep the rule correctly categorized and in the